 If that paneling is looking dull and dreary, perk it up with this simple remedy: Mix 2 cups warm water, 4 tablespoons vinegar and 2 tablespoons olive oil in a container.
 Mix well then apply with a clean cloth.
 Allow to soak into the wood for a few minutes, then polish with a dry cloth.
 That’s it!
 Looks, great doesn’t it?

-To get built up polish off a piece of wood furniture, dip a cloth in equal parts vinegar and water and squeeze it out well.
+To remove built-up furniture wax from a piece of wood furniture, dip a cloth in equal parts vinegar and water, and squeeze it out well.
 Then carefully clean away the polish, moving with the grain.
 Wipe dry with a soft towel or cloth.
 Most leather tabletops will come clean simply by wiping them down with a soft cloth dipped in 1/4 cup vinegar and 1/2 cup water.
 Use a clean towel to dry off any remaining liquid.

 To restore that beautiful leather sofa, or other furniture, to its former beauty, mix equal parts white vinegar and boiled linseed oil in a recycled spray bottle, shake it up well, and spray it on.
 (Please don’t try to boil your own linseed oil!
 It’s a product available in home centers or online.)
 Spread it evenly over your leather furniture using a soft cloth, give it a couple of minutes to settle in, then rub it off with a clean cloth.

 To make scratches on wood furniture less noticeable, mix some distilled or cider vinegar and iodine in a small jar and paint over the scratch with a small artist’s brush.
 Use more iodine for darker woods and more vinegar for lighter shades.